Posted in Wrongful Death on May 18, 2015

 A second report showed the boy’s Scout leader talking through her tears about how she and her troop will speak with the Boy Scouts organization to see if they can get his achievements recognized posthumously.

 Understandably, the lad’s mother didn’t appear on camera.
 We can only imagine the pain she is enduring today.

 While some people in similar situations will opt not to pursue compensation for their losses — personal losses, as well as expected financial damages — many will choose to pursue justice for their loved one.
 That can mean holding accountable those responsible for the damages.

 That process begins by talking with an attorney experienced in helping clients hold reckless drivers responsible.
-At The Law Offices of John Phebus, we have more than two decades of experience in helping grieving families.
+At The Law Offices of John Phebus, our Glendale wrongful death attorneys have more than two decades of experience in helping grieving families.
 Please see our Truck Accidents page for more information.